rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

       ]
 	```

-6. Paste the URL into the browser and log in (default password is `admin`)
+6. Paste the URL into the browser and log in (default password is `admin`).

-## Destroying the environment
+## Destroying the Environment

-1. From the `quickstart/do` folder execute `terraform destroy --force`
+1. From the `quickstart/do` folder execute `terraform destroy --force` .

-2. Wait for it to confirm that all resources have been destroyed
+2. Wait for confirmation that all resources have been destroyed.